Social network you want to login/join with:

 We’re looking for a passionate and creative SEND teacher to join our professional team as a Special Education Needs and Disability Tutor at our College Centre based in Bedford.
 We welcome applications from experienced SEND teachers as well as those seeking development opportunities.

 The successful applicants will work with a small group of students aged 16-25 with various learning, sensory, and physical disabilities.
-You will develop individual learning plans based on thorough assessments and outcomes outlined in the students' Education, Health and Care Plans.
-Your responsibilities include planning and delivering lessons, assessing and reporting on student progress.
-The SEND Tutor will lead a classroom team, employing specialist teaching approaches and resources, and will supervise and coach learning support staff to ensure high-quality teaching and learning.
-You will be part of a broader team of SEND Tutors, sharing best practices and supporting each other professionally.
-Sense is committed to safeguarding and promoting the welfare of learners, and all staff are expected to adhere to the DfE's 'Keeping Children Safe in Education' guidelines and Safer Recruitment practices.
+Responsibilities include writing individual learning plans based on thorough assessments and outcomes outlined in the students' Education, Health and Care Plans.
+You will plan and deliver lessons, assess and report on student progress, and lead a classroom team using specialist teaching approaches and resources.
+Additionally, you will direct and coach learning support staff to ensure high-quality teaching and learning, monitor performance, and collaborate with a wider team of SEND Tutors to share best practices and support each other.
+Sense is committed to safeguarding and promoting the welfare of learners, working within DfE guidelines and Safer Recruitment practices.

 Key responsibilities:

-1. Plan and deliver effective learning programs for a small group of SEND students aged 16-19.
+1. Plan and deliver effective learning programmes for a small group of SEND students aged 16-19.

-2. Lead on an area of the curriculum, ensuring it is current, relevant, and meets the needs of all students.
+2. Lead on an area of the curriculum, ensuring it is current, relevant, and meets all students' needs.

 3. Conduct specialist assessments to identify key learning objectives for students.

-4. Collaborate with the Vice Principal of Curriculum and Quality to mentor new and developing staff members.
+4. Collaborate with the Vice Principal of Curriculum and Quality to mentor new and developing education team members.

-5. Perform observations and learning walks to support quality improvement and staff development.
+5. Perform observations and learning walks to support quality improvement and mentoring roles.

-6. Deliver training on your lead area and other topics to enhance staff skills and knowledge.
+6. Deliver training on your lead area and other topics to enhance staff knowledge and skills.

 7. Represent the college at EHCP reviews, learning reviews with parents, taster days, open days, and transition events.